 Visibility

 All members mentioned in a contract must be at least as visible as the method in which they appear.
 For instance, a private field cannot be mentioned in a precondition for a public method: clients wouldn’t be able to validate such a contract before they call the method.
 However, if the field is marked with the ContractPublicNameProperty attribute (Section3.7), then it is exempt from these rules.

+Special Method Usage

+Special methods such as CodeContract.Result<T> can only appear in Ensures contracts and type T must agree with the method return type.

 Runtime Checking

 To enable the contracts at runtime, the original assembly must be rewritten.
 This performs several tasks: postconditions are moved to the end of the method body, method return values are substituted for occurrences of CodeContract.Result<T>() and pre-state values are substituted for occurrences of CodeContract.OldValueOf<T>().
 In addition, contract inheritance is enforced.